nychealth/covid-vaccine-data/people/Readme.md

 ### coverage-summary-donut1.csv

-This file contains information on the estimated percentage of NYC residents who are either partially or fully vaccinated by age group.
+This file contains information on the estimated percentage of NYC residents who are either partially or completed the primary vaccine series by age group.
 Percentages are based on estimates of the total NYC population, population aged 18 years and older, and population aged 65 years and older.

 Indicators include: